 My words of caution are not meant to scare you, quite the opposite.
 The internet is a wonderful tool for researching, learning, exploring and yes, meeting new people.
 That said, one of the consequences of the gradual disintegration of our historical family, community, cultural and other units is that people feel disconnected.
 A great many drift on the edges of various groups and never become connected in a meaningful way.
 It is a gap they seek to fill, whether they are conscious of it or not.
 Such people would do well to remember the saying that is on the side view mirror of cars many, "objects in the mirror are much closer than they appear" for the opposite is often the case in many internet relationships.

 Given all of these factors, how should one treat friendship today?
 I believe that we should treat it the same as we always have.
-We should only consider people to be friends if they meet the definition of the word, not because they are someone who is tagged a friend by a software application.
+We should only consider people to be friends if they meet the definition of the word, not because they are someone who is tagged a friend by a software application or even in person when we have interacted with them a few or even many times.
 It is the relationship that defines friendship, not the label.
 Still, the fact is that many treat this very important type of relationship casually, and by doing so diminish what the word friendship actually means.

 We cannot change how others relate to the word or how they choose to view friendship.
 All we can do is act within the bounds of what the term means and honour that definition.
 A Facebook or any other type of social media friend is not a friend simply because that is the label that a social media site gives us to use.
 They are first and foremost just people whom we have connected with, the nature of that connection is what determines whether they are actually friends or not.